7.62×53mmR: Differences between 7.62×53mmR (Finland) and 7.62×54mmR (Russia)

 Additionally, Russian ammunition manufacturer LVE (Novosibirsk Cartridge Plant) states, "The cartridges cal.7,62×54R are produced by various producers around the world.
 Producers mark these cartridges differently, and this leads to confusion among the customers – 7.62х53; 7.62×53R; 7.62х54; 7.62×54R.
 The confusion is based on difference in rounding out (rounding up or rounding down) the case length (case length of our cartridges is 53.65-0.2 mm).
 The letter "R" indicates a case rim.
 After Russia’s joining European Commission (ПМК) a definite name of this cartridge was determined – 7,62×54R.
 Therefore, you may use cartridges of caliber 7.62х54R freely with your arms [marked as 7.62×53R]."

+Derivative cartridges in Finland

+After World War 2, there were many Finnish military surplus rifles in 7.62×53mmR and captured Russian rifles chambered in 7.62×54mmR available to Finnish sportsmen and subsistence hunters.
+At one point the Finnish Authorities decided that there were too many wounded and escaped game animals that had not been humanely and quickly taken using the surplus military ammunition.
+Particularly when hunting large game such as moose and bear.
+They then had banned the use of the 7.62×53mmR and 7.62×54mmR for certain game species in certain areas.
+Finnish gunsmiths and cartridge companies[ responded and developed different derivative cartridges by "necking up" or "necking down" the case to accept different diameter or "caliber" (therefore designed for different game) bullets for more humane hunting.
+These newer cartridges included 6.3×53mmR, 7×53mmR, 8.2×53mmR, and 9.3×53mmR.
+These bullet or projectile diameters were, and still are, common calibers for hunting rifles in Europe and much of the rest of the world, and are used in a variety of cartridge cases for different purposes.
+Therefore ammunition components are easily sourced for reloading purposes.
+It's crucial to consult official Finnish hunting regulations and local authorities to determine the specific legality of using the 7.62×53mmR cartridge for hunting in any particular area of Finland.